gslance/wow-custom-launcher/README.md

   * Launcher graphical updates (other expansions or deprecate any used Blizzard graphics)

 ### License
+All trademarks referenced herein are the properties of their respective owners.
-Graphics used in this sample are copyright Activision Blizzard Entertainment and its respective products, namely World of Warcraft (or WoW for short).
+Graphics, icons and other visual works used in this example are copyright Blizzard Entertainment, Inc.

 See LICENSE for usage for the code and launcher itself.